 Cash/Credit Cards: Madagascar is primarily a cash-driven economy.
 Although some high-end establishments catering to tourists accept credit cards (normally only Visa-logo cards), most shops and restaurants are cash only.
 Although the government changed the local currency from the Malagasy Franc (FMG) to the Ariary several years ago, many Malagasy still think in terms of FMG.
 When talking about prices, it is important to quantify whether the price is in Ariary or FMG (1 Ariary = 5 FMG).
 ATMs that accept Visa (generally not MasterCard) are available in large cities.
 Dollars are not widely accepted, and US $100 bills are frequently refused at banks and local businesses.

 If you are a woman traveling abroad, please review our travel tips on the Women Travelers page on our website.

-There is ample public transportation, but entering and existing vehicles is precarious, and they are not equipped to accommodate passengers with disabilities.
+Travelers Who Require Accessibility Assistance: There is ample public transportation, but entering and exiting vehicles is precarious, and they are not equipped to accommodate passengers with disabilities.
 Vehicles are often still in motion as passengers enter and exit.
 There are no sidewalks in the vast majority of the country, and the roads are hazardous for foot travel with swerving vehicles and uneven surfaces.
 There are no pedestrian crossing signs or designated pathways, and crossing any street involves an element of risk.
 Pedestrian injuries are common.
 Public spaces are not wheelchair accessible.